aweis89/ai-terminals.nvim/README.md

   manage changes (see `:help diff`).
 The `close_diff()` command closes these diff tabs and removes the buffers associated with the temporary backup files (i.e., non-local files) from Neovim's buffer list.
-* **Automatic File Reloading:** When you switch focus away from the AI terminal window, all listed buffers in Neovim are checked for modifications and reloaded if necessary, ensuring you see the latest changes made by the AI.
+* **🔃 Automatic File Reloading:** When you switch focus away from the AI terminal window, all listed buffers in Neovim are checked for modifications and reloaded if necessary, ensuring you see the latest changes made by the AI.
-* **Send Visual Selection:** Send the currently selected text (visual mode) to the AI terminal, automatically wrapped in a markdown code block with the file path and language type included.
+* **📋 Send Visual Selection:** Send the currently selected text (visual mode) to the AI terminal, automatically wrapped in a markdown code block with the file path and language type included.
-* **Send Diagnostics:** Send diagnostics (errors, warnings, etc.) for the current buffer or visual selection to the AI terminal, formatted with severity, line/column numbers, messages, and the corresponding source code lines.
+* **🩺 Send Diagnostics:** Send diagnostics (errors, warnings, etc.) for the current buffer or visual selection to the AI terminal, formatted with severity, line/column numbers, messages, and the corresponding source code lines.
-* **Run Command and Send Output:** Execute an arbitrary shell command and send its standard output along with the exit code to the active AI terminal.
+* **🚀 Run Command and Send Output:** Execute an arbitrary shell command and send its standard output along with the exit code to the active AI terminal.
 This is useful for running tests, linters, or other tools and feeding the results directly to the AI.

-### Aider Specific Features
+### 🔥 Aider Specific Features

 While the generic features work well with Aider, this plugin includes additional helpers specifically for Aider:

-* **Add Files:** Quickly add the current file or a list of files to the Aider chat context using `/add` or `/read-only`.
+* **➕ Add Files:** Quickly add the current file or a list of files to the Aider chat context using `/add` or `/read-only`.
-* **Add Comments:** Insert comments above the current line with a custom prefix (e.g., `AI!`, `AI?`).
+* **💬 Add Comments:** Insert comments above the current line with a custom prefix (e.g., `AI!`, `AI?`).
 This action automatically saves the file and can optionally start the Aider terminal if it's not already running.
-* **Multiline Input Handling:** Automatically wraps text (like visual selections or diagnostics) containing newlines using terminal bracketed paste mode (`ESC[200~...ESC[201~`).
+* **📜 Multiline Input Handling:** Automatically wraps text (like visual selections or diagnostics) containing newlines using terminal bracketed paste mode (`ESC[200~...ESC[201~`).
 This ensures reliable multiline input for most modern terminal applications.

-## Dependencies
+## 🔗 Dependencies

-* [Snacks.nvim](https://github.com/folke/snacks.nvim): Required for terminal window management.
+* [Snacks.nvim](https://github.com/folke/snacks.nvim): Required for terminal window management. 🍬

-## Configuration
+## 🔧 Configuration

 You can configure the plugin using the `setup` function.
 This allows you to define your own terminals or override the default commands.